Convert Raisins from Grams to Tablespoon

 10.1 tablespoons of raisins is 99.99 grams.
 The conversion works the same in reverse, so you can switch between tablespoons and grams without changing the result.
 This helps when a recipe lists grams but you would rather weigh or measure in tablespoons.
 The converter above and the chart below cover both directions for any amount.

-How many tablespoons is 100 grams of dried grapes?
+How much is 100 grams of dried grapes in tablespoons?

 Dried grapes is another name for raisins, so 100 grams of dried grapes is 10.1 tablespoons, exactly the same as raisins.
 The figure does not change with the name: 200 grams is 20.2 tablespoons and 50 grams is 5.05 tablespoons.
 Use the converter above for any quantity, or read the conversion chart on this page for the most common amounts.